e-c-k-e-r/vall-e/docs/models.md

 As EnCodec encodes audio across eight codebooks (and DAC's 44Khz audio under nine codebooks), our audio is encoded under a 2D space, rather than a simple 1D space like text does.
 Because of this, we require embeddings for *every* codebook level, effectively giving eight embedding heads for audio.
 * Technically, this can be stored within a unified embedding head, but each layer is offset by 1024 (the number of tokens).

 For the `prom` embedding, we can simply use each embedding for each layer.
-Each embedding level maps to its respective RVQ level.
+Each embedding level maps to its respective codebook level.

 However, the `resp` requires some extra care, as the model needs to both causally (AR) and parallel-ly (NAR) decode tokens.
-* The first embedding level pertains to RVQ level 0 for the AR (`AR:0:0`) or NAR (`NAR:0:0`).
+* The first embedding level pertains to codebook level 0 for the AR (`AR:0:0`) or NAR (`NAR:0:0`).
   * This embedding predicts tokens within its own embedding.
-* The remaining embedding levels maps to RVQ level 0 + n for the NAR (`NAR:L-1:L`).
+* The remaining embedding levels maps to codebook level 0 + n for the NAR (`NAR:L-1:L`).
-  * In other words, embedding level 1 => RVQ level 0, embedding level 2 => RVQ level 1, etc...
+  * In other words, embedding level 1 => codebook level 0, embedding level 2 => codebook level 1, etc...
 * I believe this is required because the model encodes which task to perform (rather than the attention heads), and which tokens to predict (rather than the classifiers)
   * In other words, each embedding needs to be separated based on what tokens they do predict.

 The `prom` and `resp` are split since, in theory, it helps the model know better what audio to source from, and what audio is part of the output sequence.
 In theory.
-* The `text` embedding's robustness not only for reuse between each RVQ level, but for the `stt` task as well is a mystery.
+* The `text` embedding's robustness not only for reuse between each codebook level, but for the `stt` task as well is a mystery.

 Finally, the model *may* then sum each embedding level back down to one sequence, as defined under `cfg.model.experimental.audio_embedding_sums`.
 * The resulant sum is not normalized by the length.
-* It's not a requirement, as the model can still function only "seeing" the required RVQ level.
+* It's not a requirement, as the model can still function only "seeing" the required codebook level.
-* However, it *may* help to have the model being able to "see" prior levels, as one RVQ level might depend on the prior level.
+* However, it *may* help to have the model being able to "see" prior levels, as one codebook level might depend on the prior level.
   * This is mostly dependent on the underlying audio model being used, which would depend on how each residual is defined.
 * A model not trained with summing embeddings can enable it without much impact, but a model trained on summing embeddings cannot go in the other way without further training.
   * It *could* be beneficial to train a model under mixed modes, but requires experimentation.